Do you do things all at once or one at a time?

 Nothing.
 Maybe the one thing you need to do first is nothing.
 If seeking is overshadowing your seeing, choose nothing today.
 Sometimes your soul needs time to just hang out with your heart, and your truth.

 Go green.
-Unless I’m traveling, I try to drink a green smoothie every morning.
-My recipe includes some combination of kale, spinach, avocado, fennel, banana, chia seeds, berries and protein powder.
-For more inspiration and recipes with exact measurements, try the 30 day simple green smoothie challenge.
-Greens are essential for good health, and good health makes everything simpler.
+Drink a smoothie.
+My favorite recipe includes some combination of kale, spinach, avocado, fennel, banana, berries and protein powder.
+Greens contribute to good health, and good health makes everything simpler.

 Get outside.
 Go for a walk, lay down in the park, or take a hike.
-I had a chance to walk through the falling Aspen leaves pictured above with my husband this weekend.
 Getting outside and connecting with nature helps to simplify and renew.

 Some of these things may need a month of focus or more, and others just a few minutes.
-Choose the one thing that will best serve you.
+Choose the one thing that will best serve you right now and give it your attention instead of diluting your efforts by trying to do all 22 at once.